Cloud-Architects/awsenclave/README.md

 ./mvnw -f aws-enclave-setup/pom.xml compile exec:exec
 ```
 The command should setup necessary resources and run a host application that encrypts a text, makes a request to a server in enclave with the ciphertext, enclave decrypts the ciphertext and returns decrypted plaintext.

+Enclave server communicates with KMS through proxy.
+Communication enclave<->KMS uses HTTPS and is not accessible to host.

+The example assumes no `kms:RecipientAttestation:ImageSha384` is passed nor verified by KMS.

 For testing of the sample deployment, it's good to comment out instance termination in [SetupMain.java](https://github.com/Cloud-Architects/awsenclave/blob/main/aws-enclave-setup/src/main/java/solutions/cloudarchitects/awsenclave/setup/SetupMain.java#L52) and building the code locally with commands from `deploy/host/dev_setup.sh`.